cyberspacetechhub/korelynk/DEVELOPMENT_SUMMARY.md

 - **Professional Design**: Modern, trustworthy appearance
 - **Mobile Responsive**: Accessible on all devices

-The Cyberspace Tech Hub website is now fully functional and ready for deployment!
+The KoreLynk Tech website is now fully functional and ready for deployment!